jakejarvis/netlify-plugin-cache/README.md

   paths = ["resources", "_vendor", "folder/file.md"]
 ```

-This plugin only takes one input (which is required) named `paths`, an array of paths to files and/or folders relative to your project's root.
-These files/folders are restored before a build and saved in cache after a build **if it is successful**.
+This plugin only takes one input named `paths`, an array of files and/or directories relative to your project's root.
+These files/directories are restored before a build and saved in cache after a build **if it is successful**.

+**🚨 Important:** `paths` defaults to `[".cache"]`, but it's **highly recommended** you set this yourself based on the tools you're using.
+See examples below.

 Read more about plugin configuration at [the official Netlify Plugin docs](https://docs.netlify.com/configure-builds/build-plugins/#install-a-plugin).